You Kids Get Off Mark Zuckerberg’s Lawn

 Or better yet, do what they NDA.

-Dave Pell writes NextDraft, a quick, entertaining look the day’s most fascinating news.
-No NDAs required.
+I write NextDraft, a quick and entertaining look at the day’s most fascinating news.